Handling SSR Hydration Mismatches in Dark Mode: Diagnostic & Resolution Blueprint

 SSR hydration mismatches in dark mode originate from a temporal disconnect between server-rendered markup and client-side theme resolution.
 During the server render phase, the execution environment lacks access to browser APIs like window.matchMedia or localStorage.
 Consequently, the framework defaults to a neutral or light theme baseline.
 When the client bundle mounts, it asynchronously evaluates user preferences or stored state, patches the DOM with dark mode tokens, and triggers React/Vue hydration warnings due to attribute divergence.

 This architectural gap is fundamentally a token synchronization failure.
-As detailed in Advanced Theming & Dark Mode Implementation, deterministic token synchronization must be prioritized over asynchronous client overrides.
-The primary failure vectors include:
+The primary failure vectors are:

 1. Asynchronous client-side resolution post-hydration: Theme evaluation occurs inside useEffect or onMounted, executing after the hydration phase completes.